Skip to content

 Remember the guests getting off the ship while you waited in the terminal?
 They have all just left their cabins, and now it’s the room stewards job to turn that room as fast as possible for you.
 Most ships will tell you in advance that cabins are not available until 2 pm.
 The cruise director will make a general announcement when rooms are ready.
 Many ships will block off hallway access with fire doors until all rooms are ready in that hallway.
 Just be patient, you will be in your cabin all week, no need to rush.

 If you are a Suite guest, you will probably have early access to your stateroom.
-This information will all be provided in your cruise documents before leaving home.
+This information will all be provided in your cruise documents before leaving home or at the pier upon check-in.

 • What Activities Are Available Once I Board?